 Good (and Not-So-Good) Rooms at Loews Royal Pacific Resort

-Strengths: Theming; pool; variety of on-site dining; close to IOA Weaknesses: Guest room soundproofing; bathroom size; extra charges for self-parking and internet
+Strengths: Theming; pool; variety of on-site dining; pet friendly, character dining, close to IOA Weaknesses: Guest room soundproofing; bathroom size; extra charges for self-parking and internet

 - Bula Bar & Grille (Table Service)